vandojo/vandojo/README.md

 Hi!

-I am Joep, a computer science graduate, generative art afficionado, with a passion for both front-end and back-end development.
+I am Joep: a computer science graduate and generative art afficionado, with a passion for both front-end and back-end development.
 I thrive in a dynamic environment where I am challenged to improve myself.
 It is my mission to craft responsive and blazingly fast websites and applications.
 Let's connect and I will show you what I can do!

 ### 📌 Pinned Repositories